prody/ProDy/doc/tutorials/prody_tutorial/dynamics.rst

 ===============================================================================

-In this section, we will show how to perform quick PCA and ANM analysis using a solution structure of ubiquitin.
+In this section, we will show how to perform quick PCA and ANM analysis using a solution structure of :wiki:`Ubiquitin`.
 If you started a new Python session, import ProDy contents:

 .. ipython:: python